JustDj-Git/Iconizer/README.md

 </p>
 Iconizer is a lightweight PowerShell tool designed to extract icons from .exe files and assigning custom icons files to folders — with zero installation, configuration, or leftover traces.

 The core idea is simplicity and portability: just run the script from anywhere and get immediate results.
-No dependencies, no setup — just clean PowerShell and native Windows functionality.
+No dependencies, no setup — just clean PowerShell with c# seasoning and native Windows functionality.

 The script consists of two parts.
 The first part, **`pull`**, involves extracting icons from executable files (`.exe`) and saving them in different formats.
 The second part, **`apply`**, customizes folder icons by locating `.exe` or `.ico` files and creating a `desktop.ini` file with the required settings to display an icon on a folder, making both tools useful for developers and users who need efficient icon management solutions.